Compliance Essentials News - January 2019

 - Divine intervention

-Google fined €50 million for GDPR infringements.
-Which rule did it break?
+Google fined €50 m for GDPR infringements

 Let's start with the big news of the month.
 On 21 January 2019, Commission nationale de l'informatique et des libertés (CNIL), France's data protection regulatory authority, fined Google a record fifty million (50,000,000) euros - the largest and most high-profile fine for violation of the General Data Protection Regulation (GDPR).